To make best use of nutrients and manures on the farm and reduce emissions.

 A free nutrient management programme tailored to Scottish Conditions is available through PLANET Scotland.

 For advice on making the best use of fertilisers, protecting soils and to see what other farmers have done, see our range of Practical Guides, Farmer Case Studies and notes from Climate Change Focus Farm meetings.
-Farming and Water Scotland and the Soil Nutrient Network and also provide useful information.
+Farming and Water Scotland and the FAS Soil & Nutrient Network can also provide useful information.

 - Alleviating soil compaction (680.82 KB, PDF)

 - Establishing a grass clover sward (565.69 KB, PDF)

 - Maximising performance of grass leys (493.41 KB, PDF)

 - Soil management (764.15 KB, PDF)